 For more modern architecture, Thessaloniki’s impressive Concert Hall, sitting on the waterfront, was completed twenty-years ago, and has a 1400 seat auditorium.

-During your walk you can also drop off and visit the Folk and Ethnological Museum of Macedonia and Thrace, situated by the Sculpture Garden, and the Museum of Photography.
+During your walk you can also drop off and visit the Folk and Ethnological Museum of Macedonia and Thrace situated by the Sculpture Garden.

 For a rest from all the sightseeing, just east of Kalamaria you will find the Thermis Dam, constructed in 1993, and home to a range of local wildlife and waterfowl.
 The park has a kiddies play area, and a café/bar selling drinks and snacks.

-Kalamaria has plenty of bars, restaurants, and fast food joints to keep the whole family happy during the evenings, and accommodation is plentiful across the whole range of budgets.
+Kalamaria has plenty of bars, restaurants, and fast food joints to keep the whole family happy during the evenings, and accommodation is availabel across the whole range of budgets.

 So, there you have it, our take on the five best places to stay in Thessaloniki, to help you make the most of your available time in this fabulous, historic Greek city.